MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/virtual-machine-manage-extension.md

 > Applies to: Azure Stack HCI, version 22H2; Azure Stack HCI, version 21H2

-The Custom Script Extension downloads and runs scripts or commands on Azure Arc-enabled virtual machines running on your Azure Stack HCI.
-This article describes how to install custom script extensions on Arc-enabled virtual machines running on your Azure Stack HCI cluster via the Azure portal and Azure Command Line Interface (CLI).
+The Custom Script Extension downloads and runs scripts or commands on Azure Arc-enabled virtual machines (VMs) running on your Azure Stack HCI.
+This article describes how to install and manage custom script extensions on Arc-enabled VMs running on your Azure Stack HCI cluster via the Azure portal and Azure Command Line Interface (CLI).

 ## About Custom Script Extension

-The Custom Script Extension is useful for post-deployment configuration, software installation, or any other configuration/management task such as applying updates or running antivirus scan.
+The Custom Script Extension is useful for post-deployment configuration, software installation, or any other configuration or management task such as applying updates or running antivirus scan.
 You can download scripts from Azure Storage or another accessible internet location, or you can provide scripts or commands to the extension runtime.
-The Custom Script Extension integrates with Azure Resource Manager templates.
-You can also run it by using Azure CLI, PowerShell, or the Azure Virtual Machines REST API.
+The Custom Script Extension integrates with the Azure Resource Manager templates.
+You can also run it by using Azure CLI or via the Azure portal.

 > [!IMPORTANT]